gabriel4649/JMdictDB/README.txt

    directory and add a line like:

         localhost:*:*:jmdictdb:xxxxxx
+	localhost:*:*:postgres:xxxxxx

-   Change the "xxxxxx" to match the jmdictdb password chosen in step 1, change "jmdictdb" to the appropriate username if you've changed it in the Makefile, and if you changed PG_HOST in the Makefile (to access a database server on a remote machine), change "localhost".
+   Change the "xxxxxx"s to match the "jmdictdb" password chosen in step 1, and the "postgres" user password.
+If PG_SUPER in the Makefile is changed (in next step) from "postgres" to some other user, adjust the second line above appropriately.

-   The .pgpass file must have permissions 600 (rw-------) or Postgresql will ignore it.
+   Permissions on the file must be 600 (rw-------) or Postgresql will ignore it.

+4. Check the settings in Makefile.
+There are some configuration settings in the Makefile that you may want to change.
+Read the comments therein.
+In particular, the cgi directory is assumed to be ~/public_html/cgi-bin/.
+You may wish to change that if you will be using the cgi files.
+There are also some options for the Postgresql database server connections, including authentication settings.

 5. Set (or modify) the enviroment variable PYTHONPATH so that it contains an absolute path to the python/lib